Florida vs. LSU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- The two teams combine to average 62.9 points per game, 3.4 more than the total in this contest.

-- This contest's over/under is 16.8 points above the 42.7 these two squads combine to surrender per game this season.
+- Saturday's over/under is 3.4 points lower than the two team's combined 62.9 points per game average.

-- The Gators and their opponents score an average of 58.6 points per game, 0.9 fewer than Saturday's total.
+- The average total in Gators games this season is 58.6, 0.9 points fewer than Saturday's total of 59.5 .

-- In 2021, games involving the Tigers have averaged a total of 59.6 points, 0.1 more than the set total in this contest.
+- In 2021, games involving the Tigers have averaged a total of 59.6 points, 0.1 more than the set over/under in this contest.

 Florida Stats and Trends

-- Florida is 3-2 against the spread and 4-1 overall in games when it scores more than 26.2 points.
+- Florida is 3-2 against the spread and 4-1 overall in games when it puts up more than 26.2 points.

-- The Gators rack up 504 yards per game, 119 more yards than the 385 the Tigers allow per contest.
+- The Gators collect 504 yards per game, 119 more yards than the 385 the Tigers allow per outing.

-- In games that Florida amasses more than 385 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Gators have turned the ball over nine times this season, three more turnovers than the Tigers have forced (6).
+- The Gators have turned the ball over three more times (9 total) than the Tigers have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Florida at SISportsbook.